-- 1. This guidance: - summarises the implications for schools and colleges of the Government's counter-extremism policy, particularly the Prevent strategy; and - provides advice on ways in which schools and colleges can meet their obligations under the Prevent duty. - 2.
+1. This guidance:

+- summarises the implications for school and college leaders of the Westminster Government's counter-extremism policy, particularly the Prevent strategy; and - provides advice on ways in which school and college leaders can meet their obligations under the Prevent duty. - 2.
 All documents referenced in this guidance are available on the NASUWT website at www.nasuwt.org.uk/prevent.